Tatum, Hayward lift Celtics past Magic in OT

 Gary Clark’s three-point play trimmed Boston’s lead to 118-117 with 1:23 left in overtime before Tatum sank a long-range jumper and Daniel Theis added a layup.
 Markelle Fultz’s dunk made it a one-possession game, but Vucevic misfired on a 3-point attempt as time expired.

 Vucevic’s 10-foot jumper gave Orlando a 112-107 lead with 48.1 seconds remaining in the fourth quarter before Tatum answered with a 3-pointer and jumper to forge a tie.
-Tatum then blocked Ross’ 3-point win with 2.1 seconds left to send the game into overtime.
+Tatum then blocked Ross’ would-be game-winning 3-point shot with 2.1 seconds left to send the game into overtime.

 Hayward made 7 of 10 shots for 18 points to pace Boston to a 55-51 advantage at halftime.
-Conversely, the rest of Celtics made just 13 of 36 attempts from the field during that stretch.
+Conversely, the rest of Celtics made just 13 of 36 attempts from the field during before intermission.

 Kemba Walker missed his first six shots from the floor before making a left-handed lay-in to give the Celtics a 75-70 lead with 4:06 to play in the third quarter.
-Ross made three consecutive free throws and a floating jumper to give Orlando an 86-85 advantage before Hayward’s lay-in with three seconds left regained the lead for Boston.
+Ross made three consecutive free throws and a floating jumper to give Orlando an 86-85 advantage before Hayward’s lay-in with three seconds left in the third quarter regained the lead for Boston.

 —Field Level Media